Alexandre-T99/chromeDownloadBar/README.md

 # chromeDownloadBar
-A chrome extension to bring the classic download drawer back
+A chrome extension to bring the classic download drawer back.